 With increased social distancing and the general public becoming more isolated, dentists will need to rely more heavily on using channels like social media to communicate with patients.
-Below are some ideas you can use to keep your patients informed and strengthen their trust in you as they look for reassurance during this difficult time.
+Below are some ideas you can use to keep your patients informed and strengthen their trust in you as they look for reassurance during COVID-19.

 *Note: Images used below are for reference and not licensed for reuse.
 For some free COVID-19 related infographics, visit Canva’s resource page.